From paintbrush to pixel: A review of deep neural networks in AI-generated art

-Once CNNs achieved impressive results in image processing, the researchers started developing visualization techniques to better understand how these neural networks see the world and perform classification.
+{\bf{DeepDream.}} Once CNNs achieved impressive results in image processing, researchers started developing visualization techniques to better understand how these neural networks see the world and perform classification.
 Examining each layer of a trained neural network led to the development of \emph{DeepDream} \cite{mordvintsev2015, mordvintsev2015a}, which produces surprisingly artistic images.

 DeepDream generates images based on the representations learned by the neural network.
-To this end, it takes an input image, runs a trained CNN in reverse, and tries to maximize the activation of entire layers by applying gradient \emph{ascent} \cite{chollet2018}.
+It takes an input image, runs a trained CNN in reverse, and tries to maximize the activation of entire layers by applying gradient \emph{ascent} \cite{chollet2018}.
 DeepDream can be applied to any layer of a trained CNN.
-However, applying it to high-level layers is usually preferred because it provides visual patterns such as shapes or textures that are easier to recognize.
+However, applying it to high-level layers is usually preferred because it provides visual patterns such as shapes or objects that are easier to recognize.

-An illustration of an original input image and its DeepDream output is shown in Figure~\ref{dream_nst}.
-What is striking, is that the output image contains lots of animal faces and eyes.
+An illustration of an original input image and its DeepDream output is shown in Fig.~\ref{dream_nst}.
+Strikingly, the output image contains many animal faces and eyes.
 This is due to the fact that the original DeepDream is based on Inception \cite{szegedy2015}, which was trained using the ImageNet database \cite{deng2009}.
 Since there are so many examples of different dog breeds and bird species in the ImageNet database, DeepDream is biased towards those.
 For some people, DeepDream images resemble dream-like psychedelic experiences.
 In any case, although it was not its initial purpose, DeepDream inspired people to employ AI as a tool for artistic image creation.